Art and Iconography

 drawn, or where the iconographer does not understand the draping of Byzantine garments.

-Background landscapes are sometimes poorly painted and should not be copied.
+Background landscapes are sometimes poorly painted and should not necessarily be copied.

 Even if you love the face and the general concept of a modern icon, look it over with extreme care.